University of Turku offers exchange students non-degree programmes and individual courses taught in English as well as one programme in Finnish!

 Individual courses and programmes intended for exchange students are available in our Study Guide.
 Please see faculty-specific offerings and restrictions below!

-Taking course from other faculties
+Taking courses from other faculties

-The recommended work load is 30 ECTS credits for a semester and 60 ECTS credits for an academic year.
+The recommended workload is 30 ECTS credits for a semester and 60 ECTS credits for an academic year.
 You may also combine courses from different fields and faculties provided you meet the prerequisites for the course.

 Courses

 Courses are offered either during the autumn or the spring semester.
 Most courses last either a period or the whole semester.
-Periods I & II are held in the autumn semester and periods III & IV in the spring semester.

-At the beginning of the webpage you'll find a blue box.
+At the top of the webpage you'll find a green box under the title.
 Please click it to select Show timing as semesters.
-1.a = Autumn semester, 1.s = Spring semester.

 More information